pauldotknopf/pauldotknopf.github.io/posts/2018-11-07-give-ubuntu-darch-a-ride-in-a-virtual-machine.md

 *WTF!?!*

-Yeah, I know, but this ensures that you have a stable and clean operating system at all times.
+Yeah, I know, but this ensures that you have a reproducable, stable and clean operating system at *all* times.
 You can play with any package/configuration without fear that you'll break anything permantently (just reboot if you do).

+*Everything gets discarded though?
+What about my home directory?*

+Darch supports hooks and comes with some out of the box for some common use cases.
+For example, the VM you are using has a fstab hook pre-configured for you that will auto mount a partition to your home directory.
+There are other hooks for custom ```/etc/hostname``` values for different images, restoring local ssh server fingerprints, etc.

-*What if there is a package/configuration that I **do** want to persist*
+*What if there is a package/configuration that I want to persist?*

 This is where your personalized recipes come into play.
 For example, take a look at [my recipes](https://github.com/pauldotknopf/darch-recipes).
 In in my "development" image, I install things like git, KeyBase, Docker, etc.

 Try it yourself.

 Inside of ```~/example-recipes```, there is a ```custom``` recipe.
 I placed this here specifically for you to play and experiment with.
 Modify ```./custom/script``` to perform any operation you'd like.
 Configure the timezone?
 Install a package?
 Enable DHCP?
 Whatever.

-Instead of running ```./build``` again (which will work), let's build *only* your Ubuntu derived ```custom``` recipe so that we can avoid having to build Ubuntu again.
+Also, instead of running ```./build``` again (which will work), let's build *only* your Ubuntu derived ```custom``` recipe so that we can avoid having to build Ubuntu again.

 ```
 sudo darch recipes build custom